EngRezaHazrati/GifExtractorFromMovie/README.md

-# mp4-frame-extractor
+# GifExtractorFromMovie
-a simple application written in python to export a frame of video to jpeg
+a simple application written in python to export GIF file from a video

 ## install
 First of all, you need to set up `virtualenv`